 Configure the server to synchronize time with an external NTP server

-The OS images that Selectel provides for dedicated servers have all the necessary settings for NTP.
-Customization is required if you are installing the OS from your own image.
+The OS images for installation on a dedicated server provided by Selectel have all the necessary settings for NTP.
+Customization in the server OS is required if you are installing the OS manually from your own image.

 Linux